 How To Live A Simple Life

 In this modern lifestyle era, a lot of us are too consumed with materialistic things and satisfy what we want, that sometimes we think we need, to maintain ourselves.
 What do we need to purchase things that we need or want?
 Money.
-And having less, or having more, neither matters, we are still being controlled by things and money.
+And having less, or having more, neither matters, we are still being controlled by money and other things.

 Take a closer look at this, when you remove your desire for more, sure, you will live peacefully.
 But that would only be temporary.
 Because you will never have a chance to acknowledge your attachment or entanglement.
 You will keep avoiding what triggers it.
 Is that really freedom?
 Sounds more like a limitation to me.
 Remember, avoidance won’t resolve our issues.